dagnelies/quote-of-the-day/README.md

 # quote-of-day

-Just a simple Cloudflare Workers demo showing a "quote of the day"
+> Just a simple "Quote of the Day" Webapp using Cloudflare Workers.